 Floor heads

 Many stick vacuums come with a standard motorised head suitable for both carpet and hard floors.
-Some have a special fluffy or soft head just for hard floors.
-Higher-end stick vacuums have the ability to detect the surface you're vacuuming, adjusting the suction accordingly without the need to swap heads.
+Some have a special fluffy or soft head just for hard floors, which tend to work well.
+Some high-end stick vacuums have the ability to detect the surface you're vacuuming, adjusting the suction accordingly without the need to swap heads.

 Filter